yogabook / pathologie / Golfer’s elbow

 Contents

-Golfer’s elbow (Epicondylitis ulnaris/medialis) / Thrower’s bow
+Golfer’s elbow (epicondylitis ulnaris/medialis) / thrower’s elbow

-Definition of
+Definition

-Some authors equate Werferell’s elbow with Golfer ’s elbow, but this is not necessarily correct, as Werferell’s elbow is usually described as ligamentous instability of the medial elbow.
-Golfer’s elbow, on the other hand, is an insertional tendinopathy(enthesiopathy) of the forearm flexors arising from the medial humeral epicondyle: aseptic-inflammatory or degenerative process at the insertions of the pronator teres muscle, palmaris longus muscle, flexor carpi ulnaris muscle and, depending on the source, also the flexor carpi radialis muscle and flexor digitorum superficialis muscle.
+Some authors equate Werferell’s elbow with Golferell’s elbow, but this is not necessarily correct, as Werferell’s elbow is usually described as ligamentous instability at the medial elbow.
+In contrast, golferell’s elbow is an insertional tendopathy (enthesiopathy) of the forearm flexors arising from the medial humeral epicondyle or the pronator teres: aseptic-inflammatory or degenerative process at the origins of the pronator teres. pronator teres, M. palmaris longus, M. flexor carpi ulnaris, depending on the source, the M. flexor carpi radialis and the M. flexor digitorum superficialis are also specified.
+The M. flexor carpi radialis is the most affected muscle.

 Of course, mixed types can also be present.

-This also explains the different prognosis and treatment of golfer’s and thrower’s elbow.
-While the golfer’s elbow can hardly be treated conservatively in the long term (muscle strengthening can only inadequately compensate for the ligamentous insufficiency), the golfer’s elbow is almost exclusively treated conservatively, especially in acute cases (less than 6 months).
+The distinction between golfer’s and thrower’s elbow also results in different prognoses and treatment.
+While the golfer’s elbow can hardly be treated conservatively in the long term (muscle development can only insufficiently compensate for the ligamentous insufficiency), the golfer’s elbow is almost exclusively treated conservatively, especially in acute cases (less than 6 months).
 Golfer’s elbow is a not uncommon overuse syndrome.
-Initially swelling of the connective tissue, later tendon remodelling with collagen remodelling, cell proliferation and accumulation of substance P, a pain-mediating neurotransmitter and prostaglandin E2, a substance that sensitizes the nociceptive nerve endings, among other things.
-If the acute event is still easily reversible, chronic pain can lead to a self-reinforcing vicious circle of pain, incorrect strain and tissue changes, which can also lead to pain at rest and at night.
-In contrast to RSI, slightly less frequent but significantly more severe movements are the trigger here – with RSI these can be: typing on the keyboard or cell phone, clicking the mouse … Peak 35-50th year
+Initially swelling of the connective tissue, later tendon remodelling with collagen remodelling, cell proliferation and accumulation of substance P, a pain-mediating neurotransmitter and prostaglandin E2, a substance that sensitises the nociceptive nerve endings, among other things.

 ICD M77.1